AntonioAlgaida/Vocals2Song/README.md

    * Due to problems with RAM on google colab, I can only train the model with 42 images and test with 8.
 I think that by reducing the images size the number of images for training can be increased.
    * Due to the previous, the subset of the dataset used don't allow that the pix2pix network doesn't learn a lot.
 With more ram I expect more interesting results.

+## How to use the proyect:
+In order to use the designed project you must follow the following steps:

+1º: Obtain a dataset of pairs of audios to work with.

+2º: Pre-process the audio files with the sound2image_mp.py file.
+It is necessary to adapt the parameters of this file to fit the selected audio files, such as the duration of the treated audio portion, the size of the fourier transform window, etc.

+3º: We already have the pairs of images that the pix2pix model needs (voices2mixture.ipyb file), now to train the model.
+To do this, the model needs in a folder inputs all the images corresponding to the isolated voice signals.
+In addition it needs in another folder the images of the mixures signals.
+The model performs the split to obtain the training and test dataset.

+4º: Once the model has been trained, in order to hear the result, we have to perform the inverse step to 2, that is, convert the image to sound.
+To do this, using the file image2sound.py and providing the path to the image we want to convert, we convert it to an audio signal in .wav format.

 ## Final Conclusions:
 Despite the numerous problems detailed in the previous section, the results show are very promising, as long as the problems shown above are solved and the quantification of the image components is improved.
 This novel approach can provide numerous advances in multiple fields such as the problem of separating the components of a song, the creation of automatic music from a voice, recreational use as in karaokes, etc.
 With a bigger dataset (RAM problem) the use of 16-bits by components images (like .tiff) and a faster machine I expected even better results.

+## What is each file:

 ## To go further:
 The Fourier transform (FT) decomposes a function of time (a signal) into its constituent frequencies.
 This is similar to the way a musical chord can be expressed in terms of the volumes and frequencies of its constituent notes.
 The term Fourier transform refers to both the frequency domain representation and the mathematical operation that associates the frequency domain representation to a function of time.
 The Fourier transform of a function of time is itself a complex-valued function of frequency, whose magnitude (modulus) represents the amount of that frequency present in the original function, and whose argument is the phase offset of the basic sinusoid in that frequency.
 (See: https://en.wikipedia.org/wiki/Fourier_transform)